 - Use function

-function to do the following steps:- Inhomogeneity Correction
+preprocess_mri_withinfromextrantsrfunction to do the following steps:- Inhomogeneity Correction

 - Registration of the files to the first filename